DataTalksClub/mlops-zoomcamp/README.md

 No and yes.
 There will be two parts:

 * Lectures: Pre-recorded, you can watch them when it's convenient for you.
-* Office hours: Live on Mondays, but recorded, so you can watch later.
+* Office hours: Live on Mondays (17:00 CET), but recorded, so you can watch later.

 ## Partners